vojtikczhraje/Vitality/README.md

 ---

-### Vitality
+### 🚀 Vitality
-Vitality is a free and open source batch optimizer designed to improve performance, decrease latency, enhance game settings, and optimize recording settings.
+- Vitality is a free and open source batch optimizer designed to improve performance, decrease latency, enhance game settings, and optimize recording settings.

+---

-### About
+### ℹ️ About
 - **Founders**: vojtikczhraje, Pigeonlonion
 - **Made in**: `Batch`, `Powershell`
 - **Requirements**: Windows 10/11, Administrator Permissions, Internet Connection

 ![Vitality](https://github.com/vojtikczhraje/Vitality/blob/main/img/Vitality.png)

+---

-### Usage
+### 🕹️ Usage
 - Download Vitality
 - Run as Administrator
 - Use `W, S, A, D, X` and `Numbers` to interact with the program

+---

-### Disclaimers
+### :warning: Disclaimers
 - Use at Your Own Risk.
 - Not guaranteed to be compatible with all configurations.
 - Create a full system backup before applying any tweaks.